 - Revolutionary simplicity: The declaration is made in a few clicks from a dashboard, without having to provide an invoice.
 Claisy uses the declared value and its algorithms to validate the request.

 - Near-universal coverage: Where DHL excludes, Claisy covers.
-Luxury goods, high-tech items, watches...
-Almost all goods are eligible, with a single rate regardless of carrier or destination.
+Luxury items, high-tech, watches...
+Almost all goods are eligible, with a single rate regardless of Carrier or destination.

 To visualize the impact on your business, here's a direct comparison based on the criteria that matter most to a professional.